 Elementary & Middle School: 10-14 students

-Our students benefit from Spanish, music, drama, mindfulness, art and technology classes.
+Our students benefit from Spanish, music, drama, art and technology classes.
 Visit the preschool, elementary and middle school pages for more details.

 Our schoolwide teacher/student ratio is 1:7.